akka/akka/akka-docs/src/main/paradox/scala/typed.md

 state.
 Processing the next message may result in a new behavior that can potentially be different from this one.
 State is updated by returning a new behavior that holds the new immutable state.
-In this case we don't need to update any state, so we return :class:`Same`.
+In this case we don't need to update any state, so we return `Same`.

 The type of the messages handled by this behavior is declared to be of class `Greet`, which implies that the supplied function’s `msg` argument is